nathamanath/blog/articles/bt-openzone.md

 title: Automatically sign in to BT wifi hotspots
 date: 2016-05-07 22:00
-tldr: Auto connect to BT openzone WIFI hotspots on Ubuntu or OSX.
+tldr: Auto login to BT openzone WIFI hotspots on Ubuntu or OSX.
 tags: ubuntu, osx, bt openzone, bash

 So we moved house, we brought broadband from BT, and they are taking efflong to install it for us :( But our neighbour has BT too, so wee can use their openzone wifi hotspot.

-The issue with this (apart from the customer service) is that you have to login each time you connect.
-This is a minor inconvenience to me so I had a quick look into automating the process.
+The issue with this (apart from the customer service) is that you have to login via a web page each time you connect.
+This is a minor inconvenience to me so I had a go at automating the process.

 First I take a look at the post request the browser makes when I login and copy as curl.
 Nothing special here, here is the important bit: